 To know more about the pose and how to do it, check- Kapotasana.

+Now that you know all about yoga for energy boost, what are you waiting for?
 These energy building asanas are sure to lift your spirits.
 Now, let’s answer some frequently asked questions regarding yoga and energy.

 How many days a week should I practice yoga to keep my energy levels intact?